-Classes under both the four-year and five-year programs are held from Monday to Sunday from 3:30 p.m. to 9:30 p.m. to allow working students the convenience of selecting a friendly schedule that would give them enough time to study.
+Classes under the four-year program is held Mondays to Fridays from 3:30 p.m. to 9:30 p.m. and Saturdays-Sundays 8:00 a.m. to 7:00 p.m. to allow working students the convenience of selecting a friendly schedule that would give them enough time to study.
 All subjects are offered every semester for both the regular school year and the 2nd semester school year.
 In cases where make-up classes must be held, the mornings of Saturdays and Sundays may be used provided they comply with the requirements of both the Law School and LEB.
 All classes held outside of their regular schedule must be approved by the Dean.

 Students who are officially enrolled shall not be allowed to change subjects or transfer to another class, except for meritorious cases such as, but not limited to, cases where the original subject(s) enrolled have been dissolved or for reasons not attributable to the fault of the student.
 Adding of subjects shall only be entertained during the first fourteen (14) days from the start of regular classes.
 Dropping may be allowed until the midterm examination date.